-In any gluten free recipe, there are many elements to take into account to ensure the perfect outcome.
-Consequently, using the right brown rice flour substitute for your recipe is essential.
 Brown rice flour is a versatile gluten free flour made from ground whole grain brown rice that has retained the outer bran layer during processing.
-It has a slightly coarse and gritty texture as well as a mild, nutty flavor that can easily be incorporated into various gluten free flour blends.
-It also makes it a fantastic flour option for gluten free baking because it can replace wheat flour in many recipes if needed.
+It has a slightly coarse and gritty texture as well as a mild, slightly nutty flavor that can easily be incorporated into various gluten free flour blends.
+It also makes it a fantastic gluten-free alternative flour option for those with celiac disease or on a gluten-free diet because it can replace wheat flour in many recipes if needed.

-Brown rice flour is commonly used in yeast breads, like this outback steakhouse copycat bread, quick breads like this brown bread, cakes like this banana cake, rice flour pancakes and even in this pie crust.
-Additionally, it works well as a thickener in gravies and sauces and as a coating for fried foods.
-That being said, if you’re in a bind and don’t have any on hand, there are several brown rice flour substitutes that will yield a similar result.
+Additionally, it works well as a thickening agent in gravies and sauces and as a coating for fried foods.
+That being said, if you’re in a bind and don’t have any on hand, there are several substitutes for brown rice flour that will yield a similar result.

 Keep in mind that not just any flour can be used in place of brown rice flour.
 Finding an alternative flour that won't significantly alter the taste and texture of your foods can be a little tricky, so I have compiled a list of the 5 best brown rice flour substitutes that are ideal for all of your gluten free baking needs.